It is most beneficial to follow along this article and try and replicate exactly what is done. Then, you can practice with your own event scenario.

 - Check the box next to each invitation item to set it as a trigger

-- Keep the privilege to "Registrant +1" so that only 1 guest is triggered
+- Keep the privilege to "Registrant +1" - this way, each item (whichever is picked) is worth 1 guest

 QUICK TIP: You should now see how the Custom Profiles we created for guests ("Standard Guest" and "VIP Guest") come into play.
 What we can do is direct the guest registrants to the right profile.